Pranitha9102/rag-document-qa-app/README.md

 3. **Embedding.** Each chunk is passed to OpenAI's `text-embedding-3-small` model, which converts the text into a 1536-dimensional vector of numbers.
 This vector is best thought of as coordinates on a very large "map of meaning" — chunks with similar meaning end up as vectors that are close together.
 All chunks are embedded in a single batched API call rather than one-at-a-time, which reduces both cost and latency significantly.

 4. **Storage.** The application creates a row in a `documents` table for the file, then inserts one row per chunk into a `chunks` table.
-The chunks table has a normal `text` column for the content plus a special `vector(1536)` column for the embedding, made possible by the `pgvector` PostgreSQL extension.
+The chunks table has a normal text column for the content plus a special `vector(1536)` column for the embedding, made possible by the `pgvector` PostgreSQL extension.

 ### Query pipeline

-When a user asks a question through the `/ask` or `/ask/stream` endpoint, the following happens:
+When a user asks a question, the following happens:

 1. **Question embedding.** The question is embedded using the *same* model as the chunks.
 This is essential: similarity comparisons are only meaningful when both vectors live in the same vector space.